-Your dog will be taught to negotiate tunnels, weavers, scrambles, dog walks, hoops and jumps whilst having lots of fun training.
+Your dog will be taught to negotiate tunnels, weavers, scrambles, dog walks, hoops and jumps whilst having lots of fun.

 Agility is suitable for dogs aged 6 months and over, and even old dogs have been taught new tricks.

-Training starts on half size equipment and low jumps - puppies do not jump full height jumps until they are over 12 months old, this allows their bones to grow and set and helps to prevent injury later on.
-Once your dog has reached the age of 12 months it can progress from the half size pieces of equipment to the full size equipment - learning to put sequences together and finally advancing to complete courses, while graduating from grade to grade.
+Training starts on half size equipment and low jumps - puppies do not jump full height jumps until they are over 12 months old for medium dogs and 14-16 months for large dogs, this allows their bones to grow and set and helps to prevent injury later on.
+Once your dog is comfortable on the equipment it can progress from the half size pieces to the full size equipment - learning to put sequences together and finally advancing to complete courses.

 Handlers aged from 8 upwards are most welcome and there is no upper age limit - we have members who are into their 70's, enjoying the challenges that Agility offers them.